 monobromoacetic acid (MBA)

 HAA5 are more likely to be found at higher levels in water supplies with surface water sources such as rivers or reservoirs, because soil and rock act as filters to reduce organic matter found in groundwater.
 They are formed as disinfection byproducts (DBPs) when chlorine is added to kill bacteria and other pathogenic microorganisms.

-Haloacetic acids are extremely dangerous - probably the most dangerous of all water disinfection byproducts.
-If your water contains the federal limit of haloacetic acids, your chance of developing cancer is 1 in 10,000.
-The longer you are exposed to the federal limit, the better your chance of developing cancer.
-HAAs also present great risks for pregnant women.
+Haloacetic acids in water - and particularly HAA5 in water - are quite dangerous, and can arguably be declared one of the more dangerous water disinfection byproducts.
+If your water contains the federal limit of haloacetic acids, your chance of developing cancer is 1 in 10,000; the longer you are exposed to the federal limit, the higher your chance of developing cancer.
+HAAs are also especially dangerous for pregnant women.

 Although high levels of direct exposure to HAAs through your drinking water is unlikely, its occurrence can result in red and irritated skin and eyes, as well as difficulty breathing.

-If you are interested in a system to protect your drinking water from HAAs or other contaminants, please contact your local Multipure Independent Builder for more information.
+If you are interested in a system to protect your drinking water from HAAs or other contaminants, please check out Multipure's Drinking Water Systems below or contact your local Multipure Independent Builder for more information.